P-Rutkowski/HelloMicroverse/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Abhi-1725/NYT_Article/issues).
+Feel free to check the [issues page]

 ## Show your support